 We help you choose between these two wearable giants

-While Fitbit is the king of fitness tracking (and a big smartwatch player), Amazfit is the new kid on the block when it comes to fitness tracking tech.
+While Fitbit is the king of fitness tracking (and a big smartwatch player), Amazfit has emerged as a capable challenger with a very strong presence globally.

 But this is no knock-off technology.
-Amazfit devices pack a lot of the same features as Fitbit in the realms of health, sleep, and fitness monitoring.
-Often for less money than its more established rival.
+Amazfit devices pack a lot of the same features as Fitbit for tracking fitness, sleep, and overall wellness trends—often for less money than its more established rival.

 We break down how Fitbit and Amazfit compare as ecosystems to help you decide which is the best fit for you.